KTH/devops-course/contributions/executable-tutorial/aleliu-gussvens/README.md

 ## Description

 In our tutorial we will show how to setup a Slack bot on a node.js backend using the superagent node package and Slack API.
-This bot can react to processes happening on the server such as the up status of the website, number of connections, etc.
+This bot can react to processes happening on the server such as the up status of the website, number of connections, delivering continuous monitorable feedback to the developer.

 **Relevance**

-Being able to monitor production is a very important part in the DevOps cycle, but also tedious if not automated properly.
+Being able to monitor production and get continuous feedback is a very important part in the DevOps cycle, but also tedious if not automated properly.
 Using a slackbot to deliver real-time status of the website directly to the developers can help developers develop quicker and with less long-lasting errors.